Home Telephone Location New Telephone Numbers

 Dog Breeding Establishments

-As part of the Welfare of Animals (Dog breeding establishments and miscellaneous amendments) Regulations (Northern Ireland) 2013 anyone who owns three or more breeding bitches, or intends to breed more than three litters of puppies a year for sale, must apply to us for a dog breeding establishment licence.
+As part of the Welfare of Animals (Dog breeding establishments and miscellaneous amendments) Regulations (Northern Ireland) 2013 anyone who owns three or more breeding bitches, or intends to breed more than three litters of puppies a year for sale, must apply for a dog breeding establishment licence.

-If you are planning to operate a dog breeding establishment within the Newry, Mourne and Down District Council area you must apply to us for a licence.
+If you plan to breed within the Newry, Mourne and Down area, you must apply for a licence.

 How to Apply or Renew A Breeding Establishment Licence